mastrof/MeanSquaredDisplacement.jl/README.md

 `imsd` is used to evaluate the MSD of individual timeseries, while `emsd` evaluates ensemble averages.

-For short timeseries, the MSD is computed using a plain correlation algorithm (as implemented in StatsBase.jl) with complexity O(N^2), while for larger samples, an FFT-based fast correlation algorithm is used, with complexity O(NlogN).
+MeanSquaredDisplacement.jl relies on [Autocorrelations.jl](https://github.com/mastrof/Autocorrelations.jl)
-This ensures good performance for all sample sizes.
+to compute MSDs, which uses a plain correlation algorithm (O(N^2)) for short timeseries and a FFT-based algorithm (O(NlogN)) for larger ones, ensuring good performance for all sample sizes.

 The MSD of non-scalar timeseries can also be evaluated (equivalent to summing the MSD of each scalar element), but it's not yet optimized.